-I think it’s safe to say that every county in the UK has their own specific type of sausage.
+I think it’s safe to say that every county in the UK has its own specific type of sausage.
 There are still so many more types of sausages.
-For example: Suffolk sausage, Marylebone sausage, Lorne sausage, Newmarket sausage and Tomato sausage.
-So, which UK sausage is your favourite?
+For example: Suffolk sausage, Marylebone sausage, Lorne sausage and Newmarket sausage.
+So, which sausage is your favourite?

 You know, just because you want to make bacon-wrapped sausages, this doesn’t necessarily mean you have to use only UK sausages.
 You can also try using German sausages, such as the Bratwurt or Frankfurter Wurstchen.
 These are the most typical sausages that don’t include too much spices and are somewhat mild.
 You can also try the typical Blutwurst, or blood sausage.
 Believe it or not, but these are actually quite delicious.
-Lastly, you can also try some exotic sausages such as the traditional sausage from Northern Thailand.
-Spiced with coriander and other Asian flavours, this sausage can also be excellent in an Asian inspired sausage traybake.
+Lastly, you can also try some exotic sausages such as the traditional sausage from Northern Thailand, which is spiced with coriander and other Asian flavours.
+The latter can also be excellent in an Asian inspired sausage traybake.